awjlogan/emon32-fw/README.md

 ### Compiling

-Compiling the firmware requires the correct toolchain.
-The Makefile is for a Cortex-M0+ based microcontrollers, specifically the [Atmel ATSAMD21J](https://www.microchip.com/en-us/product/ATSAMD21J17).
-You will need the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).
+Compiling the firmware requires the the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).
+The Makefile is for a Cortex-M0+ based microcontrollers, specifically the [Atmel ATSAMD21J17](https://www.microchip.com/en-us/product/ATSAMD21J17).

+> [!NOTE]
+> To find which version, if any, of the toolchain is on your path, enter `arm-none-eabi-gcc --version`.
+You can set the path to a compiler off your path by setting the `TC_PATH` variable in `Makefile`.

 To build the firmware: